Pilot has covered the best places to stay in Paris, but what about the best Paris areas and neighborhoods to visit?

-Neighborhoods & Areas in Paris to avoid!
+Neighborhoods & Places to Avoid in Paris

 While traveling through the districts of Paris seems great, I can hear you asking, is Paris safe for tourists?
 Yes, safety is the number one concern of most travelers, which is especially more important with solo travelers.
 So just how safe is the city of Paris?

 Paris is generally a safe city to visit, especially during the day!
 The city is tourist-friendly, and if you exercise caution and be mindful of your surroundings, Paris is not dangerous at all.
 I think that if you are respectful and cautious, you can visit paris with no issues at all.

 Tip: Be mindful of any protests or grèves during your visit!

 That being said, there are areas, and quartiers, I feel you should be mindful of if you decide to visit as a tourist.
 This rings especially true if you're solo-traveling, not fluent in French, or not well-versed in wayfinding.
 This is even more important after the sun has set.